 • Canada: the University of Ottawa

-• France: the Association pour la Recherche Epidémiologique dans les Cancers de l’Enfant et de l’Adolescent, the Université de Lyon, Institut National de Recherche sur les Transports et leur Sécurité, Institut national de Veille Sanitaire, Unité Mixte de Recherche épidémiologique et de Surveillance Transports Travail Environnement
+• France: the Association pour la Recherche Epidémiologique dans les Cancers de l’Enfant et de l’Adolescent and the Université de Lyon, Institut National de Recherche sur les Transports et leur Sécurité, Institut national de Veille Sanitaire, Unité Mixte de Recherche épidémiologique et de Surveillance Transports Travail Environnement

 • Germany: the Ludwig-Maximilians-University Munich